UnknownRori/UnknownRori/README.md

 ⏰ Technology I always use is Laravel, Bootstrap, Jquery, Mysql, HTML, CSS, PHP, Livewire, Tailwind, React, and TypeScript.

 🖥️ My IDE is heavily customized Visual Studio Code, but i also use Atom and NeoVim.
+But if you curious on how configuration looks like please take a look on this [repo](https://github.com/UnknownRori/mysetting)

 📘 i am currently working on mastering my skills.